amycweng/ECBC-Data-2022/README.md

 ## Text_Files (Folder)
 - *dateRangeTextNames*: All TCP texts that have ranged dates.
 - *EPmissing*: All TCP texts that are missing from the EP text library.
+- *relevantEPmissingPhaseI*: All TCP Phase I texts missing from the EP text library that are dated within 1580-1641, including texts with ranged dates.
-- *relevantEPmissing*: All TCP texts missing from the EP text library that are dated within 1580-1640, including texts with ranged dates.
+- *relevantEPmissingPhaseII*: All TCP Phase II texts missing from the EP text library that are dated within 1580-1641, including texts with ranged dates.
 - *xml tags*: Miscellaneous notes

 ## Image_Files (Folder)
-- *barTextsYear*: Bar graph of texts within 1580-1640, including texts with ranged dates
+- *barTextsYear*: Bar graph of texts within 1580-1641, including texts with ranged dates
 - *dateRangeTexts*: The distribution of texts with ranged dates
-- *scatterTextsYear*: Scatter plot of texts within 1580-1640, including texts with ranged dates